Palkovice: Etymology

-The name is derived from the personal name Palek, meaning "the village of Palek's people".
+The name Palkovice is derived from the personal name Palek, meaning "the village of Palek's people".

 Geography

 Palkovice is located about 4 km southwest of Frýdek-Místek and 18 km south of Ostrava.
 It lies in the Moravian-Silesian Foothills.
 The highest point is the hill Kubánkov at 660 m above sea level.

 History

 The first written mention of Palkovice is from 1437.
 The village was probably founded in the first half of the 14th century.
 Myslík was first mentioned in 1564.

 Transport

 There are no railways or major roads passing through the municipality.